RainEggplant/chatgpt-telegram-bot/README.md

 ### Start the server

+#### Option 1: Node
 To get started, follow these steps:

+1. Clone this project.
-1. Create `local.json` under the `config/` folder.
+2. Create `local.json` under the `config/` folder.
 You can copy the `config/default.json` as a template.
-2. Modify the `local.json` following the instructions in the file.
+3. Modify the `local.json` following the instructions in the file.
 The settings in `local.json` will override the default settings in `default.json`.
-  - Set `api.type` to `browser` if you want to use the browser-based API.
-Then provide the OpenAI / Google / Microsoft credentials and other settings.
-You can refer to [this](https://github.com/transitive-bullshit/chatgpt-api/tree/v3#authentication) and [this](https://github.com/transitive-bullshit/chatgpt-api/blob/v3/docs/classes/ChatGPTAPIBrowser.md#parameters) for more details.
-Make sure you have a Chromium-based browser installed.
   - Set `api.type` to `official` if you want to use the browserless official API.
 Then provide your [OpenAI API Key](https://platform.openai.com/overview) and other settings.
 You can refer to [this](https://github.com/transitive-bullshit/chatgpt-api#usage---chatgptapi) for more details.
-    > **Warning**
-    >
-    > Using the browserless API may result in charges based on the model you use, as defined in the `api.official.completionParams` (the default value depends on the version of your `chatgpt` node module).
-Get more details about this from [the issue section](https://github.com/transitive-bullshit/chatgpt-api/issues) of the API repository.
-    >
-    > ~~Alternatively, if you prefer to avoid charges, you can utilize the community reverse proxy servers that mimic OpenAI's completions API.
-Please refer to [this](https://github.com/transitive-bullshit/chatgpt-api/blob/main/demos/demo-reverse-proxy.ts) and [this](https://github.com/waylaidwanderer/node-chatgpt-api#using-a-reverse-proxy) for more details.~~ (This method has been patched by OpenAI.
-You can use the unofficial API instead.)
+Note that this will cost your credits.
   - Set `api.type` to `unofficial` if you want to use the browserless unofficial API.
 Then provide your OpenAI access token ([how to get your access token?](https://github.com/transitive-bullshit/chatgpt-api#access-token)) and other settings.
 You can refer to [this](https://github.com/transitive-bullshit/chatgpt-api#usage---chatgptunofficialproxyapi) for more details.
+  - Set `api.type` to `browser` if you want to use the browser-based API (not recommended).
+Then provide the OpenAI / Google / Microsoft credentials and other settings.
+You can refer to [this](https://github.com/transitive-bullshit/chatgpt-api/tree/v3#authentication) and [this](https://github.com/transitive-bullshit/chatgpt-api/blob/v3/docs/classes/ChatGPTAPIBrowser.md#parameters) for more details.
+Make sure you have a Chromium-based browser installed.

 Then you can start the bot with: